BrianInGermany/oldcardgames/content/_posts/en/2022-12-18-tapp_tarock.markdown

 In the bidding, players can pass or bid, but once they pass, they are excluded from the rest of the bidding.
 The first bid is always "three", and goes up the scale to "two", "one", and "solo".

 If all players pass, a "bridscher" is played, in which the player with the most points loses.
+- NB: For each person who ends the bridger without any tricks ("virgin"), the payout is doubled.

 ### Exchanging Cards
 Once the bidding phase is over, in all games except "solo" and "bridscher", the whole tapp is flipped over for all to see, and the bidwinner can exchange cards.
 The bidwinner exchanges the specified number of cards, and the exchanged cards/the rest of that card pack counts towards his trick points, while the untouched tapp packs belong to the opponents' tricks.
 If you play a solo, opponents get the whole tapp.